Wandalen/wTools/module/core/data_fmt/docs/trait/003_table_shaped_view.md

 ### Coverage Gaps

-No known gaps for the current use case. `TableView` makes this trait largely redundant for new code — it stores headers and rows directly without tree encoding. `TableShapedView` exists for backward compatibility with the `TreeNode<String>` path used by `TableShapedFormatter`.
+No known gaps for the current use case. `TableView` makes this trait largely redundant for new code — it stores headers and rows directly without tree encoding. `TableShapedView` exists for backward compatibility with the table-encoded tree path used by `TableShapedFormatter`.

 ### Methods